Provable Reward-Agnostic Preference-Based Reinforcement Learning: Introduction

-We propose a new method that lies in between purely online and purely offline methods for RLHF.
+{To fill in such a gap between theoretical work and practical applications in PbRL, we propose a new theoretical method that lies in between purely online and purely offline methods for PbRL, resembling the framework of InstructGPT and PEBBLE}.
 Our algorithm first collects state-action trajectories from the environment without human feedback.
-In this step, we perform experimental design to acquire exploratory trajectories that facilitate the subsequent learning of reward functions.
+In this step, we design a novel sampling procedure to acquire exploratory trajectories that facilitate the subsequent learning of reward functions {which is fully reward-agnostic}.
 In the second step, we collect preference feedback on the collected trajectories from human experts.
 In the third step, we aim to learn the underlying hidden reward functions using the collected trajectories in the first step and preference feedback in the second step.
-In the fourth step, we learn the optimal policy by solving the offline RL problem under the learned reward function using the pre-collected trajectory data.
-Our approach can be understood as performing experimental design for RLHF, which allows us to separate the data-collection process from the process of querying human feedback, eliminating the need for constantly keeping human in the training loop.
+In the fourth step, we learn the optimal policy by solving the offline RL problem under the learned reward function.
+Our approach can be understood as performing experimental design for PbRL, which allows us to separate the data-collection process from the process of querying human feedback, eliminating the need for constantly keeping human in the training loop.
 For instance, we only need to keep human experts in step 2 above, while we can freely perform hyperparameter tuning / model selection for the rest steps without requiring human experts sitting next to the computers.
 This process can significantly reduce the burden from human experts.